PlayeRom/flightgear-addon-framework/README.md

 Please note that when entering a multi-key command, suggestions do not work.

 If you're not interested in this at all and don't want the add-on to load the Nasal classes associated with the `.env` file, you can disable this mechanism entirely.
-In the `/addon-main.nas` file, in the `main` function, before calling `App.load()`, add the entry `Config.dev.useEnvFile = false;`.
+In the `/addon-main.nas` file, in the `main` function, before calling `Application.create()`, add the entry `Config.dev.useEnvFile = false;`.

 ## Canvas Dialog